 Volvo S90 T8 Twin Engine interior & comfort

-Volvo has spent a great deal of time and effort perfecting its interiors as this is one area in which it can steal a march over its rivals.
-The S90’s interior is so beguiling, you could opt for the Volvo ahead of its competitors on the strength of its interior alone.
+Volvo has spent a great deal of time and effort perfecting its interiors, and this is one area where the brand definitely steals a march on its rivals.
+The S90’s interior is so beguiling, you could opt for the Volvo ahead of its competitors on the strength of its cabin alone.

-The seats are supremely comfortable, the interior has a light and airy feel, while the ambient lighting makes the S90 T8 a pleasant place in which to while away the hours on a long journey.
-The T8 even has its own party piece in the shape of the genuine crystal transmission lever.
+The seats are supremely comfortable, the surroundings have a light and airy feels and the ambient lighting makes the S90 a pleasant place in which to while away the hours on a long journey.
+The T8 even has the 'party piece' of a genuine crystal transmission lever.

 Volvo S90 T8 Twin Engine dashboard

 The dashboard in the S90 T8 is a thing of beauty and the antithesis of the cluttered and fussy designs you find elsewhere.
 Volvo has used superb materials and high-quality workmanship to create one of the best dashboards of any car, regardless of price.

 Unlock the car, and the infotainment system and dashboard wake up to welcome you inside, which is dominated by the nine-inch display.
 There’s a single row of buttons, controlling the audio volume, the hazard warning lights and windscreen demisting.

 The Volvo S90 T8 Twin Engine is available in two trim levels: R-Design Plus and Inscription Plus.
 This means the entry-level Momentum is unavailable to hybrid buyers, but it also means the T8 is well equipped as standard.